REHEARSING DURING COVID

 It was perhaps surprising to find that working in this new way took quite a lot of concentration, and we soon introduced a new feature to give us a short respite: each week a different choir member talked about a favourite piece of music which was special to them and we then listened to a recording – usually a motet, a part song, or an excerpt from a larger work.

-Despite all the technical challenges in these last few months, we’ve managed to explore and learn some beautiful – and unusual – repertoire, to get to know each other a little more and to delight in one another’s pets and gardens through the wondrous medium of Zoom.
-It now looks quite likely that we will continue to be limited to rehearsing remotely at least for the early part of September, but who knows?
+Despite all the technical challenges in this period, we managed to explore and learn some beautiful – and unusual – repertoire, to get to know each other a little more and to delight in one another’s pets and gardens through the wondrous medium of Zoom.

 Feedback from a guest at our end-of-term session: